medsuet/Xcelerium-IC-Design-Training/Mujtaba/README.md

 ## Implementation of Sequential Binary Multiplication

 - **Description:** Read the `README.md` file in `Sequential_Signed_Multiplier` folder which contains files that implement sequential binary multiplier to practice the deeper concepts of the sequential circuit.

+## Implementation of Sequential Binary Multiplication with Ready/Valid Protocol

+- **Description:** Read the `README.md` file in `Multiplier_w_RV_Protocol` folder which contains files that implement sequential binary multiplier with Ready/Valid Protocol aims to ensures the good communication with multiplier.